fr33r/memory.dump/rants/resource_ownership.markdown

 > The server on which a given resource resides or is to be created.

-A RESTful API is essentially the origin server as defined above in the HTTP specification.
-A server application such as Microsoft IIS, Apache Tomcat, etc. receives incoming requests, provides the request information to the RESTful API implementation.
-The RESTful API then processes the request and generates a response and provides this response to the server application, which then is responsible for writing the bits onto the wire to the requesting client.
+A RESTful API is essentially the _origin server_ as defined above in the HTTP specification.
+A server application such as Microsoft IIS, Apache Tomcat, etc. receives incoming requests and provides the request information to the RESTful API implementation.
+The RESTful API then processes the request, generates a response, and provides this response to the server application, which then is responsible for writing the bits onto the wire to the requesting client.

 Many times, I have integrated with source system or third-party RESTful API's that assume no responsibility for ensuring the integrity of their resource states.
-They simply accept the desired state that I requested when creating or updating a resource, and performed no additional validation.
+They simply accept the desired state that I requested when creating or updating a resource, and perform no additional validation.

 How could a designer/creator of a RESTful API expect its clients to provide valid data?
 How does a client know what "valid" means?